 The Constitution through Article 19 has given many freedoms to the citizens including as speech and expression.
 Through the years, this fundamental right has not only been strengthened but also expanded to different fields and professions.
 One such field is that of media.
 The Supreme Court or the Legislature has not yet declared freedom of the press as a separate right and is only implied from Article 19(1)(a).

-The freedom of the press is important from the perspective of a well-functioning democracy as it helps in informing the citizens of the country as well as discussing and disseminating the ideas, views, and opinions that are relevant and current.
+The freedom of the press is important from the perspective of a well functioning democracy as it helps in informing the citizens of the country as well as discussing and disseminating the ideas, views and opinions that is relevant and current.
 The freedom should be not only in the matter of content but also the medium used through which people can gain access to new information and ideas.

-The exponential growth and reach of media have shown unhealthy trends of competition, leading to sensationalized reporting giving the well-established rule of sub-judice a go-by.
-Some form of restriction on such media trials has been suggested so as to preserve the administration of justice as also to protect the privacy of the individual.
+The exponential growth and reach of media has shown unhealthy trends of competition, leading to sensationalised reporting giving the well-established rule of sub-judice a go-by.
+Some form of restriction on such media trials has been suggested so as to preserve the administration of justice as also to protect privacy of individual.

-Thus, there needs to be a balance and a self-imposed consciousness has to be practiced by media in order to ensure that such malpractices are curbed.
-It is also important for readers to remember that not all news might be true and to keep an eye on the truth.
+Thus, there needs to be a balance and a self imposed consciousness has to be practiced by media in order to ensure that such malpractices are curbed.
+It is also important for readers to remember that not all news might be true and to keep an eye for the truth.
 Similarly, stringent methods of regulation should be put in place to ensure that the freedom of speech and the freedom of the media goes hand in hand.